Intel Gaudi Secure Firmware Flow

 Memory Clean: No

-Enabling Gaudi Secure Boot Flow¶
+Enabling Secure Firmware Flow¶

-The following steps describe how to enable secure boot flow when upgrading SVN on Gaudi 3.
-Make sure to use the latest FW version before performing the procedure.
+Make sure to use the latest FW and CPLD versions before performing the procedure.
+Refer to the Support Matrix for the latest versions.
 To upgrade the FW, follow the steps in Firmware Upgrade.

 Check if security is enabled: